Complete Guide to Top Online Construction Management Degrees

 Although a bachelor's degree is increasingly becoming the standard educational requirement for construction managers, associate degree programs can provide the field's fundamental concepts and enable students to transfer to undergraduate programs later.
 Associate degree programs introduce a wide range of relevant topics, such as contract negotiation, drafting, cost estimation, safety guidelines, and project management.
 They also help students develop employment assessment techniques.
 In addition, students must take classes in fundamentals of blueprint reading, principles of management and leadership, health regulations, introductory surveying and mapping, financial accounting, understanding soils and foundations, and drawings and specifications.

 Common career choices for associate degree holders in construction management include jobs as land developers, cost estimators, and construction contractors.
 Professionals who plan to advance in the industry should continue their education and pursue a bachelor's degree.
-CM graduates often become affiliated with organizations that support their career development, such as the Construction Management Association of America.
+Construction management graduates often become affiliated with organizations that support their career development, such as the Construction Management Association of America.

 The construction management bachelor's program teaches students the skills for managing complex construction projects.
 These programs take four years to complete; some are bachelor's-completion degrees that allow students to transfer credits from a two-year associate degree.
 Applicants do not need experience in construction, but they do need a high school diploma or GED, and some bachelor’s programs require scores from an ACT or SAT test.